You bring your body, mind, heart and spirit to your work as a MRI Technologist.

 Youâ™re equally comfortable with MRI protocols, communication, and patient care.

 Youâ™re great at what you do, but you want to be part of something even greater.
 Because you believe that while individuals can be strong, the right team is invincible.

-Lutheran Medical Center is currently seeking an experienced MRI Technologist to join our team.
-We are looking for a technologist that would be able to assist with on-call rotation, and have the availability/flexibility to cover variable shifts, up to and including evenings, and weekends.
+Platte Valley Medical Center is currently seeking an experienced MRI Technologist to join our team.
+We are looking for a technologist that would be able to assist with on-call rotation, and have the availability/flexibility to cover variable shifts, up to and including evenings, and weekends

 Benefits are one of the ways we encourage health for you and your family.
 Our generous package includes medical, dental and vision coverage.
 But health is more than a well-working body: it encompasses body, mind and social well-being.
 To that end, weâ™ve launched a Healthy Living program to address your holistic health.
 Healthy Living includes financial incentives, digital tools, tobacco cessation, classes, counseling and paid time off.
 We also offer financial wellness tools and retirement planning.